markmackensen/attack_layer_builder/README.md

 - Assign custom scores to each technique, reflecting their relevance or impact.
 - User-friendly command-line interface, enhanced with Tkinter GUI for file operations.
 - Technique ID validation ensures input conforms to the MITRE ATT&CK format.
-- Error handling for CSV and JSON file operations, improving script robustness.
+- Error handling for CSV and JSON file operations.
 - Logging of key actions and errors for better tracking and debugging.
 - Default version setting for the ATT&CK Navigator, enhancing usability.